Super Facts & Figures

 - cannot exceed the amount accessed under COVID-19 early release

-- cannot be claimed as a personal superannuation deduction.
+- cannot be claimed as a personal tax deduction.

-Individuals choosing to re-contribute must notify their fund in an approved form (before or at the time of making the re-contribution).
+- Individuals choosing to re-contribute must notify us in an approved form (before or at the time of making the re-contribution).

-For the latest information visit the ATO website here.
+For the latest information visit the ATO website.

-For account based pensions, there is no maximum amount other than the balance of your pension account.
+For Retirement accounts e.g. Rest Pension Retirement accounts, there is no maximum amount other than the balance of your account.

-For a transition to retirement income stream, the maximum annual amount that can be paid is 10% of the account balance at the start of the financial year or the start of the income stream.
+For a transition to retirement income stream e.g. Rest Pension TTR account, the maximum annual amount that can be paid is 10% of the account balance at the start of the financial year or the start of the account.

 7.3.
 Transfer balance cap

-The government prescribes a maximum amount that can be transferred into retirement phase, which includes products such as account based pensions and annuities.
-The transfer balance cap applies to the total amount transferred from super into retirement phase, regardless of how many accounts an individual holds.
-The general transfer balance cap is $2 million (2025-26) and will be periodically indexed with CPI in $100,000 increments.
+The government prescribes a maximum amount that can be transferred into Retirement pensions e.g. Rest Pension Retirement account, and other accounts you may hold such as account-based pensions and annuities.
+The transfer balance cap applies to the total amount transferred from accumulation phase (including Rest Pension – Transition to Retirement) into retirement phase (e.g. Rest Pension Retirement account) and includes any Retirement Bonus made after transfer.
+The general transfer balance cap is $2.1 million (2026-27) and will be indexed annually with CPI in $100,000 increments.

-Any individual already in retirement phase will need to ensure adherence to the cap at the time they started their first retirement account.
-For example those who have started a retirement phase income stream between 1 July 2023 and 30 June 2025 will have a personal transfer balance cap of $1.9 million.
+Any individual already in retirement phase will need to ensure adherence to the cap at the time they start their first retirement account.
+For example, those who have started a retirement phase income stream between 1 July 2023 and 30 June 2025 will have a personal transfer balance cap of $1.9 million.

-You can read about how the general transfer balance cap is applied, here.
+You can read about your cap and how the general transfer balance cap is applied on the ATO website.

 8. Tax & Tax File Number